Thodorhs/CS548_Extending/README.md

   ```

   ## Part2:
 After copying nessecery files from hy548 github repo (controller.py,  greeting-crd.yaml,  hello-world.yaml,  kubeclient.py,  requirements.txt).
-We can proceed to create the Dcokerfile and greeting-controller.yaml.
+We can proceed to create the Dokerfile and greeting-controller.yaml.

 a) For the dockerfile build and push: